Benjamin Harrison: Historical reputation and memorials

-Historian Charles Calhoun gives Harrison major credit for innovative legislation in antitrust, monetary policy and tariffs.
+Historian Charles W. Calhoun credits Harrison for innovative legislation in antitrust, monetary policy and tariffs.
 Historians have often given Secretary of State Blaine credit for foreign-policy initiatives, but Calhoun argues that Harrison was even more responsible for the success of trade negotiations, the buildup of the steel Navy, overseas expansion, and emphasis on the American role in dominating the Western Hemisphere through the Monroe Doctrine.
 The major weakness Calhoun sees was that the public and indeed the grassroots Republican Party was not fully prepared for this onslaught of major activity.
-The Democrats scored a sweeping landslide in 1890 by attacking the flagship legislation, especially the McKinley tariff, because it would raise the cost of living of the average American family.
+The Democrats scored a sweeping landslide in 1890 by attacking the flagship legislation, especially the McKinley tariff, because it would raise average American family's cost of living.
 McKinley himself was defeated for reelection.

 According to historian R. Hal Williams, Harrison had a "widespread reputation for personal and official integrity".
 Closely scrutinized by Democrats, Harrison's reputation was largely intact when he left the White House.
 Having an advantage few 19th-century presidents had, Harrison's own party, the Republicans, controlled Congress, while his administration actively advanced a Republican program of a higher tariff, moderate control of corporations, protecting African American voting rights, a generous Civil War pension, and compromising over the controversial silver issue.
 Historians have not raised "serious questions about Harrison's own integrity or the integrity of his administration".

-Following the Panic of 1893, Harrison became more popular in retirement.
+After the Panic of 1893, Harrison became more popular in retirement.
 Scholars have argued that his economic policies contributed to the Panic of 1893.
-His legacy among historians is scant, and Homer E. Socolofsky and Allan B. Spetter wrote that "general accounts of his period inaccurately treat Harrison as a cipher".
-They added that in more recent years "historians have recognized the importance of the Harrison administration—and Harrison himself—in the new foreign policy of the late nineteenth century.
+His legacy among historians is scant.
+Homer E. Socolofsky and Allan B. Spetter write, "general accounts of his period inaccurately treat Harrison as a cipher", adding that recently "historians have recognized the importance of the Harrison administration—and Harrison himself—in the new foreign policy of the late nineteenth century.
 The administration faced challenges throughout the hemisphere, in the Pacific, and in relations with the European powers, involvements that would be taken for granted in the twenty-first century."

-Calhoun wrote in 2005 that while Harrison's presidency belongs to the 19th century, it "clearly pointed the way" to the modern presidency that emerged under William McKinley.
+Calhoun wrote in 2005 that while Harrison's presidency belongs to the 19th century, it "clearly pointed the way" to the modern presidency that emerged under McKinley.
 The bipartisan Sherman Antitrust Act Harrison signed into law remains in effect and was the most important legislation the 51st Congress passed.
 Harrison's support for African American voting rights and education were the last significant attempts to protect civil rights until the 1930s.
 His tenacity in foreign policy was emulated by politicians such as Theodore Roosevelt.